One fish, two fish,

 That a good cook can take anything, as long as its nutritious,

 And, turn it into a gourmet dish, which is wonderfully delicious.

 Once I knew three songbirds.
 The songbirds knew no words.
-But, the first bird, though he could not say, was sure he did not want to stay and so, instead, he flew away, and he married a jello giraffe.
+But, the first bird, Though he could not say, Was sure he did not want to stay, He said hello, He wanted to laugh, But, instead, he flew quite far away, And, he married a jello giraffe.

 The second bird thought this was funny.
-When she saw them together she’s laugh.
-On the back porch she’d rock when she mended her sock and, she’d chuckle and smirk for a hour and a half.
+When she saw them together she’d laugh.
+On the back porch she’d rock, When she mended her sock, And, she’d wiggle and giggle, For a hour and a half.